lsst/rtn-044/index.rst

 Total storage is forecast to be 100s of Terabytes per year.

 Access Methods
 ==============

-PgBouncer is a lightweight connection pooler for client connections.
-PgBouncer front ends connections for connection pooling and protecting access to the database.
 All end user access to the database will be through Butler.
 Butler uses SQL Alchemy in driver mode and not ORM mode.
 No direct access through PSQL or other Postgres administrative tools is required by end users.
-Butler Postgres does not require external connectivty outside of USDF so no external IP address is needed on the database.
+Butler Postgres does not require external connectivity outside of USDF so no external IP address is needed on the database.

 Postgres administrators will be able to use PSQL and other tools to perform administrative functions.
 PSQL can be run through the S3DF Rubin Servers.

+PgBouncer is a lightweight connection pooler for client connections.
+PgBouncer front ends connections for connection pooling and protecting access to the database.
+Session mode is used for the connection pool because temporary tables are used as part of queries.
+The default pool size was increased because the rubin account is shared by end users.

 Authentication and Access Control